 Digitalization has completely changed the face of the music industry in recent years.
 Nowadays, independent artists don’t need to chase that dream record deal with a major label to get their music heard by millions.
 With the emergence of streaming platforms like Apple Music and Spotify, and the rise of social media, everyone has unlimited access to millions and millions of listeners and potential fans.
-But while going viral on TikTok and landing your songs on coveted Spotify playlists are the preferred strategies in this digital age, you should not forget about radio - yes, you heard that right.
+Digital distribution plays a crucial role in making music available to these platforms and to radio stations, with over 95% of music played on commercial radio sourced through digital distribution channels.

 Why is getting your song on the radio still important?

 Competition on social media platforms is intense, and it can be very hard to stand out from the crowd and have people pay attention to you and your songs.
 One of the best ways to get your music heard, believe it or not, is radio.
 In fact, 2018 research showed that 62% of new music discoveries were made on radio, compared to just 20% on free music services.
+Radio listening remains a dominant source of music exposure, surpassing streaming platforms in total listener hours and helping artists build regional popularity.

 7 Ways to get your song on the radio